fangli/django-saml2-auth/README.rst

 How to use?
 ===========

 #.
-Import the views module in your root urls.py
+Import the urls and views modules in your root urls.py

     .. code-block:: python

+        import django_saml2_auth.urls
         import django_saml2_auth.views

 #.
 Override the default login page in the root urls.py file, by adding these
    lines **BEFORE** any `urlpatterns`: